Munshi Abdur Rouf

-Munshi Abdur Rouf BS (মুন্সী আবদুর রউফ; 8 May 1943 – 8 April 1971) was a Lance Nayek in the 11th Wing (At present 11 BGB situated in Naikhongchari, Bandarban) of East Pakistan Rifles during the Bangladesh Liberation War.
-He enlisted in the East Pakistan Rifles on 8 May 1963, and was attached with a regular infantry unit during the War of Liberation.
-Rouf died on 8 April 1971 at Burighat in Chittagong Hill Tracts after causing extensive damage to the Pakistani Army with his machine gun and forcing them to retreat.
+Munshi Abdur Rouf BS (মুন্সী আবদুর রউফ; 8 May 1943 – 20 April 1971) was a Lance Nayek in the 11th Wing (at present 11 BGB situated in Naikhongchari, Bandarban) of East Pakistan Rifles during the Bangladesh Liberation War.
+He enlisted in the East Pakistan Rifles on 8 May 1963 and was attached to a regular infantry unit during the War of Liberation.
+Rouf died on 8 April 1971 at Burighat in the Chittagong Hill Tracts after causing extensive damage to the Pakistani Army with his machine gun and forcing them to retreat.
 He was buried at Naniarchor Upazila in Rangamati District.

 He was awarded Bir Sreshtho, which is the highest recognition of bravery in Bangladesh.

 Early life

 Munshi Abdur Rouf was born on 8 May 1943 at Salamatpur village (renamed Rouf Nagar) under Boalmari thana (currently Madhukhali thana) in Faridpur District.
-His father, Munshi Mehedi Hossain, was an "Imam" at a local mosque, and his mother was Mukidunnesa.
-He had two sisters, their names were Zahura and Hazera.
+His father, Munshi Mehedi Hossain, was an "imam" at a local mosque, and his mother was Mukidunnesa.
+He had two sistersl their names were Zahura and Hazera.
 After his father's death in 1955, Rouf had to stop his education at the eighth grade.
 He joined the East Pakistan Rifles on 8 May 1963.
 He had to increase his age three years to get the job.
 After the preliminary training at the EPR camp at Chuadanga, Rouf went to West Pakistan to receive advanced training.
 He was appointed to Comilla after 6 months.
 On 25 March 1971, he was in 11 Wing of EPR (at present 11 BGB situated in Naikhongchari, Bandarban) Chittagong.

 Death

 The East Bengal Regiment wanted to restrict the Pakistani Army from using the Rangamati-Mahalchari waterway.
 Thus, they camped at both of the Chengi Lakes at Burighat.
 Rouf was serving as a soldier in this company.
-To prevent the Pakistani Army from using the Rangamati-Mahalchari waterway, the Regiment constructed a camp on both sides.
+To prevent the Pakistani Army from using the Rangamati-Mahalchari waterway, the regiment constructed a camp on both sides.